junevanlerberghe/ece550/README.md

-# ECE 550 Project Checkpoint 1: Simple ALU
+# ECE 550 Project Checkpoints 1 and 2: Full ALU
 - June Vanlerberghe
 - netid: jlv46
-- date: September 17, 2024
+- date: September 25, 2024

 ## Design Implementation
-This simple ALU performs addition and subtraction in Verilog.
+This full ALU performs addition, subtraction, bitwise AND and OR, logical left shift and arithmetic right shift in Verilog.
+It also tests for isNotEqual and isLessThan for the input data.

 ### Addition
 I built the adder module using Carry Select Adders (CSAs).
 I built a 32-bit and 16-bit CSA.